LRD spectral analysis of multifractional functional time series on manifolds

-Proposition \ref{pr1} below establishes a sufficient condition leading to the asymptotic unbiasedness of the integrated periodogram operator of $X$ in the Hilbert--Schmidt operator norm (see Theorem \ref{th1} below). \textbf{Condition C1} in Section \ref{mce} then provides the semiparametric framework adopted in \cite{RuizMedina2022} in the functional spectral domain, to implement minimum contrast estimation of the LRD operator (see Theorem \ref{th2}), from a functional sample of size $T,$ adopting the $L^{2}(\mathbb{M}_{d},d\nu)$--valued time series approach.
+\textbf{Condition C0} below establishes a sufficient condition for the asymptotic unbiasedness of the integrated periodogram operator of $X$ in the Hilbert -Schmidt operator norm beyond structural assumptions (see Theorem \ref{th1}).
+The weak--consistency of the minimum contrast estimator of the LRD operator is then obtained in Theorem \ref{th2}, under new \textbf{Condition C0} and \textbf{Condition C1}, adopting the $L^{2}(\mathbb{M}_{d}, d\nu )$--valued time series framework.